Boughten52/D0020E/index.md

 ### <a name="creating_a_class"></a>Creating a Class

 Go to the folder `Input` and create a new class that implements the interface from `Input.py`.
 This interface contains a method `__init__()` and a method `run()`.
 On init the object must create an observer object via `observer = Observer()`.
-The observer is contained in the `Observer` folder in the project and must be imported.
-During initialization the object should also perform all connections to the outside.
+The observer is contained in the `Observer` folder and must be imported to the class.
+During initialization the object should also perform all connections to services of the program.

 ### <a name="implementing_the_run-method"></a>Implementing the Run-Method